iGio90/Hooah-Trace/README.md

 # Hooah Trace

-a simple yet powerful instruction tracing for frida.
+a simple yet powerful instruction tracing using frida stalker - supporting arm64 and x64

-an hook is placed to target provided which start the instruction tracing using frida Stalker.

-currently supporting arm64 and x64

 ## when you want to use this
-when you need to trace at single instruction and perform additional operations or alter the code flow
+when you need to trace at single instruction and perform additional operations or alter the code flow.

+when you need to get a proper understanding of what's going on down there with obfuscations killing the party.

 ## install